huntlylee/PAD-mortality/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This repository was created to share the source code and validated models reported in the following publication:
+This repository was created to share the source code and the validated models reported in the following publication:

 Zhang D, Li Y, Kalbaugh CA, Shi L, Divers J, Islam S, Annex BH.
 Machine Learning Approach to Predict In-Hospital Mortality in Patients Admitted for Peripheral Artery Disease in the United States.
 J Am Heart Assoc.
 2022 Oct 18;11(20):e026987. doi: 10.1161/JAHA.122.026987.
 Epub 2022 Oct 10.
 PMID: 36216437; PMCID: PMC9673668.